Remote and multimodal delivery

 The committee will normally meet once per term, or more frequently as required.
 Discussions of the group are reported to the Faculty Education Committee (NSEC).
 The group includes representatives from all the Departments in the Faculty, the Faculty EdTech Lab, Education Team, ICT, and the Student Union.

-Delivering a high standard of remote teaching
+Delivering a high standard of remote and multimodal teaching

 - use a minimum number of ICT-supported platforms and tools;